10 Ways to Know If Your Copy Converts Visitors to Customers

 - Page Conversion Rate: For those pages that really count, the pages where people buy, find out how many people took action and divide that by how many people visited.
 This is your conversion rate for this page.
 You want it to be higher over time.

-- Web sales: How much stuff are you selling via the Web?
+- Online sales: How much stuff are you selling online?

-8. You had an Individual Edit it, not a Committee
+8. You had a Person Edit it, not a Committee

 9. There Are Links Throughout the Copy

 When someone reads your text, they are engaged.
 In fact, they are probably less likely to see supporting information in the left or right columns of the standard webpage.
 Use links within paragraphs to get readers into the site.
 Don’t over-do it, however.
 Too many links or links that encompass lots of text will make the paragraph difficult to read.